-To finetune the model, we performed Low Rank Adaptation (LoRA) of both considered models for two epochs with rank 8, alpha 16, batch size 8, dropout 0.075, and learning rate 3e-5.
+To finetune the language model, we performed Low Rank Adaptation (LoRA) of the model for two epochs with rank 8, alpha 16, batch size 8, dropout 0.075, and learning rate 3e-5.
 The checkpoint with the highest F-score was selected.

-As with the inference setup described in Subsection \ref{subsec: conv_assist}, while finetuning the model, we prompt the model each time the user or the wearable issues a dialogue.
-By default, the model is trained to match its generated response with the ground truth assistant's dialogue.
-However, in the ground truth conversations, the user sometimes unpredictably makes trivially informative comments such as `Okay done, what's next?' and `Let me start with the next step now'.
-Using such ground truth conversations for finetuning leads the model to convey the needful instruction only after receiving the user comment.
-However, since the user is not guaranteed to make such a comment, waiting for a user comment may lead the assistant to miss the window for conveying the needful instruction.
+The model is finetuned to match the assistant's ground truth dialogues, including empty responses.
+Sometimes when the user makes trivially informative whimsical statements such as `Okay' and `What next?', the ground truth conversation contains a non-empty assistant dialogue only after the whimsical statement.
+Because the user is not guaranteed to make such a statement, we make an adjustment by finetuning the model to match the next assistant dialogue even before the user makes the whimsical statement.
+We found this to be an important adjustment to preserve the model's proactive nature, and refer to this adjustment as User Whim Agnostic (UWA) finetuning.

-To address such unpredictability from the user, we made an adjustment in our finetuning method.
-We attempt to identify the instances in which an assistant's dialogue follows a trivially informative user comment.
-When the language model is prompted, if the ground truth assistant's dialogue is empty in spite of the step tracker suggesting a message, if the next speaker is the user, and if the ground truth assistant's dialogue following the user's comment is non-empty, then we know that the user is likely making a trivially informative comment.
-If this happens, then we train the model to generate the ground truth assistant's dialogue following the user's comment.
-We refer to this adjustment as \textbf{User Whim Agnostic (UWA)} finetuning.